elianalopez/Data-Structures-and-Algorithms-Notes-with-Python/README.md

 * A data structure is a way for accessing, storing, organizing, or structuring data.

-**The connection between algorithms and data structures is that algorithms process data and that data is then stores into a data structure.**
+**The connection between algorithms and data structures is that algorithms process data and that data is then stored into a data structure.**

 ### Abstract Data Types (ADT)